 If you have a mortgage or installment contract that began before you went on active duty you are protected under the Servicemembers Civil Relief Act (SCRA).

 If your military service "materially affects" your ability to make the payments on time the military service the seller cannot repossess the item, take you to court, or make any bad credit reports on your contract without a court order.
 You must have paid a deposit or at least one payment before entering active duty.

-The SCRA protects servicemembers against foreclosures of mortgages, as long as the following facts are established:
+The SCRA protects you against foreclosure on your mortgage as long as the following facts are established:

-- The obligation originated prior to entry on active duty;
+- The mortgage began before entry on active duty;

-- The property was owned by the servicemember or family member prior to entry on active duty;
+- The property was owned by you or a family member prior to your entry on active duty;

-- The property is still owned by the servicemember or family member at the time relief is sought.
+- The property is still owned by the you or your family member when you request relief;

-- The ability to meet the financial obligation is materially affected by the servicemember's active duty obligation.
+- Your ability to pay the mortgage is materially affected by your military service.

 If all these requirements are met, the lender must get a court order before foreclosing on your property.

 Be aware and get what you are entitled to.
 Keep up with all the legal benefits available to you as a service member, veteran or spouse and get updates delivered straight to your inbox by signing up for a free Military.com membership.